 .
 Supporting a young child through a challenging situation is tough; but feeling judged or alone makes it doubly hard.
 It doesn’t have to be that way, though.

-Connecting with Other Parents: How to Provide Empathy & Support
+Connecting with Other Parents: How Can You Provide Empathy & Support?

 As parents, we can eschew the current tendency toward blaming and judging each other